 12 Survival Words For Transportation In Tagalog

-When visiting a country, learning about transportation is important.
+Learning about transportation is important when visiting a country.
 So, worry no more because today, we will learn about transportation in Tagalog.

-Learning different transportation and related words in Tagalog will give you a lot of advantages.
-First, you’ll get to move around the country and the city easily and conveniently.
-It will also help you build your vocabulary since you’ll really encounter a lot of people and pick up a lot of words.
-Lastly, it will also help you to save money by choosing cheaper transportation when moving around.
+Learning different transportation and related words in Tagalog will give you many advantages.
+First, you’ll be able to move around the country and the city easily and conveniently.
+It will also help you build your vocabulary since you’ll encounter a lot of people and pick up a lot of words.
+Lastly, it will also help you save money by choosing cheaper transportation when moving around.

-So, in this blog, we will talk about transportation in Tagalog.
-Every vocabulary word that you will learn will have an English word translation, so you don’t need to worry about it.
+In this blog, we will discuss transportation in Tagalog.
+Every vocabulary word you learn will have an English word translation, so you don’t need to worry.

 However, in normal conversations, you won’t hear people saying, Ano ang transportasyon papuntang mall?which is translated to “What is the transportation going to the mall?”.
 Instead, you will hear them use “sasakyan,” which is translated as “vehicle” in English.